AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 Hashing in Blockchain

 One of the most critical uses of cryptography in blockchain is cryptographic hashing.
-Each block in a blockchain contains a hash of the previous block, creating a chain of blocks.
-This hash is a unique fixed-size string of characters that represents the data in the block.
-If any data in a block is altered, the hash of that block changes, which in turn changes the hashes of all subsequent blocks.
+Each block contains a hash of the previous block, creating a chain of blocks.
+If any data in a block is altered, the hash changes, which changes all subsequent hashes.
 This makes it extremely difficult to tamper with the blockchain's data, ensuring its immutability.
+Bitcoin uses SHA-256 extensively.

 Digital Signatures

 Digital signatures, based on asymmetric cryptography, are used to verify the authenticity and integrity of transactions.
 When a user initiates a transaction, it is signed using their private key.
-This signature can then be verified by anyone using the user's public key, ensuring that the transaction was indeed initiated by the owner of the private key and has not been tampered with.
+This signature can be verified by anyone using the user's public key, ensuring that the transaction was indeed initiated by the owner.

 Public and Private Keys